jmviz/wety/client/README.md

 For local development, you'll need to set up both the `wety` API server and the `wety-client` server.
 Follow the instructions in the README in the root directory of this repository to set up and run the API server.

 If you don't have `node` and `npm` installed, [install them](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-Clone this repo and `cd` into it.
+Clone this repo (if you haven't already) and `cd` into the `client` subdirectory.
 Then install the dependencies:

 ```bash
 npm install